-As required by California Health and Safety Code 119402, Spark has also established a maximum annual aggregate dollar limit of $2,000 for gifts, promotional materials or activities provided to California health care professionals.
-This dollar limit represents a spending cap, not a goal or average, and typically the amount spent per health care professional is anticipated to be substantially less than this maximum amount.
+As required by California Health and Safety Code 119402, Spark has also established a maximum annual aggregate dollar limit of $2,000 for gifts, promotional materials, or activities provided to California healthcare professionals.
+This dollar limit represents a spending cap, not a goal or average, and typically the amount spent per healthcare professional is substantially less than this maximum amount.

-Consistent with California law, this annual dollar limit does not include items as drug samples given to medical or health care professionals intended for free distribution to patients, financial support for continuing medical education forums, financial support for health educational scholarships, and payments made at fair market value for legitimate professional services provided by health care professionals.
+Consistent with California law, this annual dollar limit does not include items such as drug samples given to medical or healthcare professionals intended for free distribution to patients, financial support for continuing medical education forums, financial support for health educational scholarships, and payments made at fair market value for legitimate professional services provided by healthcare professionals.

 3. Education and Training

-We are committed to education and training of corporate compliance policies, and timely communication of our directives and guidance.
-New personnel receive training as part of their initial training and existing personnel receive compliance training on at least an annual basis.
+We are committed to education and training on corporate compliance policies, and timely communication of our directives and guidance.
+New personnel receive training as part of their onboarding with the company and existing personnel receive compliance training on at least an annual basis.
 We review and update training programs periodically, as well as identify additional areas of training on a continual basis.

 4. Internal Lines of Communication

 Dialogue is encouraged between management and employees.
-In addition, all employees, when seeking answers to questions or reporting potential instances of fraud and abuse, should know to whom to turn for a meaningful response and be able to do so without concern of retribution.
-To that end, we have implemented policies regarding confidentiality and prohibition of retaliation, as well as established a Compliance Hotline so that issues may be reported anonymously.
-This Hotline is available 24 hours a day, 7 days a week.
-Corporate Compliance staff are accountable for ensuring appropriate review and follow-up with respect to issues raised via the Compliance Hotline or through other means.
+In addition, all employees, when seeking answers to questions or reporting potential instances of fraud and abuse, should know who to contact for a meaningful response and be able to do so without concern of retribution.
+To that end, we have implemented policies regarding confidentiality and prohibition of retaliation, as well as established a Compliance and Business Ethics Helpline so that issues may be reported anonymously.
+This Helpline is available 24 hours a day, 7 days a week.
+Corporate Compliance staff are accountable for ensuring appropriate review and follow-up with respect to issues raised via the Helpline or through other means.

 5. Auditing and Monitoring